• Skip to primary navigation

 3. Geese

-My friend, Peter, has a pair of geese, which drive many who visit him for the first meetings, and I have become a victim a couple of times. 😂
+My friend, Peter, has a pair of geese, which drive many who visit him for the first visit, and I have become a victim a couple of times. 😂

-Geege are the great natural watchdogs that can protect your properties and manage companion flocks.
+Geege are excellent natural watchdogs that can protect your properties and manage companion flocks.

-Other than guarding, they are good for we*d control, meat, and eggs.
+Other than guarding, they are suitable for weed control, meat, and eggs.

-Like ducks, geese pasture well-eating young grasses such as Bermuda grass, sedge, nut grass, Johnson grass, and clover.
+Like ducks, geese pasture well on young grasses such as Bermuda grass, sedge, nut grass, Johnson grass, and clover.

 They make low-maintenance grazers and natural lawnmowers.
 But remember, they can be noisy and aggressive, which may not be the best choice for many homesteaders.